-EchoTheaterSuitcase project has been formed and shaped by a variety of influences from personal interests and family histories, to the reality of the U.S wars in the Middle East, to artistic investigations and questions about how artists can offer new approaches to societal issues, along with many veteran, non-veteran, and artistic collaborators.
-With an arts practice grounded in cultural investigation, social justice, and community activism, founder Krista DeNio had spent years investigating questions about human/animal instincts, territory, survival and our relationships with violence.
+EchoTheaterSuitcase project has been formed and shaped by a variety of influences from personal interests and family histories, to the reality of the U.S wars in the Middle East, to artistic investigations and questions about how artists can offer new approaches to societal issues.
+Project development and themes have been created together with many veteran and artistic collaborators.
+With an arts practice grounded in cultural investigation, social justice, and community activism, founder Krista DeNio had spent years investigating questions about our instincts, territory, survival and our relationships with violence.

 In 2008 while listening to testimonials from returning Iraq and Afghanistan veterans through Winter Soldier and Iraq Veterans Against the War, Krista came to realize that she knew very little about the realities of war, of military service, of U.S. conflicts abroad or even about the experiences of her own family members who were veterans.
 Through further investigation she met Lovella Calica, the incredible director of Warrior Writers and other veterans, writers, and artists.
 DeNio began her “civilian ally” training with Warrior Writers, which provided foundational education for her and profoundly informed her ongoing approach to this work.